Dominic Thopia: Ecclesiastical career

 Dominic’s rise in the church was strongly supported by King Louis the Great of Hungary, who aimed to strengthen his influence in the Balkans and uphold Roman Catholic authority.
-As a member of the powerful Thopia family, Dominic played a crucial role in bridging the gap between the Hungarian crown and local Albanian rulers.
+As argued by Lala, Dominic, who was a member of the powerful Thopia family, played a crucial role in bridging the gap between the Hungarian crown and local Albanian rulers.
 With the king’s backing, he was appointed bishop of Ston and Korčula in 1350, a position he held for 17 years, during which he navigated both ecclesiastical and political affairs.

 In 1359, Dominic was present in Albania, where he had spent considerable time.
 A Greek-language legal document pertaining to a vineyard lease by the Dominican monastery in Durrës names him as the responsible party.
 This period overlapped with the rise of Karl Thopia, following the death of Dominic's brother.
-It is likely that, during this time, Dominic worked closely with his nephew to establish a strong base of power in Dubrovnik.
+According to Šufflay, it is likely that, during this time, Dominic worked closely with his nephew to establish a strong base of power in Dubrovnik.